stfxecutables/model_variance/drafts/details.md

 I examine variance in classifier *performance* and performance *consistency* (collectively, "model / classifier variance") due to "small" perturbations that can occur in various aspects of the typical tune-train-evaluate analysis pipeline.
-This is done by implementing a number of training perturbation schemes. which may operate on the training data values, training hyperparameter (hparam) values, or which simply impact which training samples are selected.
+This is done by implementing a number of *training perturbation schemes* which may operate on the training data values, training hyperparameter (hparam) values, or which simply impact which training samples are selected.
 So for example, an hparam perturbation scheme randomly alters the training hparams